MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-command-syntax.md

 Flags:

 - `/protocol` - Protocol(s) to discover with.
-More than one protocol may be comma separated.
+Use commas to separate multiple protocol values.

 - `/sync` - Hold results until fully enumerated.
-This is not recommended as it can take a long time to get any results.
+The `/sync` flag can take a long time to return any results.
 Many protocols don't support the fully enumerated concept, so these protocols use long timeouts are used instead.

 - `/instance` - Directed discovery of specific container instances.